-The two trials reported different harms outcomes: SAFE reported anxiety and mSToPS reported skin irritation from an ECG patch, frequency of findings other than AF, and subsequent procedures or interventions.
+Outcomes reported by studies varied.
+SAFE reported anxiety, STROKESTOP and SCREEN-AF reported bleeding outcomes, mSToPS and SCREEN-AF reported frequency of non-AF arrhythmias and skin irritation from the ECG patch, and mSToPS, STROKESTOP, and SCREEN-AF reported subsequent procedures or medication use.
 Detailed results are provided in Appendix F Table 10.
-No eligible studies were identified that assessed labeling or harms of subsequent procedures or interventions initiated because of screening with ECG, or harms related to false positive results.
-We remind readers that diagnostic accuracy, including the estimated number of false positive results is reported in the KQ3 results section of this report.
+No eligible studies were identified that assessed labeling or consequences of subsequent procedures or interventions initiated because of screening with ECG, or harms related to false-positive results.
+We remind readers that diagnostic accuracy, including the estimated number of false-positive results, is reported in the KQ 3 results section of this report.